Travelbound logo

 Depart school in your coach Channel crossing to Calais - journey time from Calais about 5 hours without excursion stop Optional short stop in Honfleur en route to the Château du Molay Château entertainment and evening meal

-Breakfast and packed lunch Visit a working goats' cheese farm and a sweet factory Afternoon at Cité de la Mer, Cherbourg, with work material or learn how to bake bread at a traditional boulangerie Evening meal with optional crepes and cider, and or apple juice, plus farewell disco
+Breakfast and packed lunch Visit a working goats' cheese farm and a sweet factory Afternoon at Cité de la Mer, Cherbourg, with work material Evening meal with optional crepes and cider, and or apple juice, plus farewell disco

-Breakfast and packed lunch Return to Calais with a stop at a French hypermarket or chocolate maker Channel crossing - arrive home
+Breakfast and packed lunch Return to Calais with a stop at a French hypermarket en route Channel crossing - arrive home

 Travel by British touring coach